jmmv/shtk/README.md

   interfaces, including logging primitives.
 * `config`: Configuration file parser.
 * `cvs`: Utilities to interact with the CVS version control system.
+* `git`: Utilities to interact with the Git distributed version control system.
 * `list`: Utilities to manipulate lists represented as a collection of arguments.
 * `process`: Utilities to execute external processes.